-8. Employee Benefit Plan
+7. Employee Benefit Plan

 The Company provides an Employee Retirement Savings Plan (the "Retirement Plan") under Section 401(k) of the Internal Revenue Code of 1986, as amended (the "Code"), that covers substantially all U.S.-based salaried employees.
 Concurrent with the acquisition of Hudson IT, the Company expanded employee eligibility under the Retirement Plan to include all U.S. based W-2 hourly employees.
 Employees may contribute a percentage of eligible compensation to the Retirement Plan, subject to certain limits under the Code.
 For Hudson IT employees enrolled in the Hudson Employee Retirement Savings Plan at the acquisition date, the Company provides a matching contribution of 50% of the first 6% of the participant's contributed pay, subject to vesting based on their combined tenure with Hudson and Mastech.
-For all other employees, the Company did not provide for any matching contributions for the three years ended December 31, 2015.
-Mastech's total contributions to the Retirement Plan related to the Hudson IT employees totaled \$48,000 for the year ended December 31, 2015.
+For all other employees, the Company did not provide for any matching contributions for the three years ended December 31, 2016.
+Mastech's total contributions to the Retirement Plan related to the qualified Hudson IT employees totaled \$105,000 and \$48,000 for the years ended December 31, 2016 and 2015, respectively.

-9. Stock-Based Compensation
+8. Stock-Based Compensation

-Effective October 1, 2008, the Company adopted a Stock Incentive Plan (the "Plan") which, as amended, provides that up to 1,200,000 shares of the Company's common stock shall be allocated for issuance to directors, executive management and key personnel.
+Effective October 1, 2008, the Company adopted a Stock Incentive Plan (the "Plan") which, as amended, provides that up to 1,400,000 shares of the Company's common stock shall be allocated for issuance to directors, executive management and key personnel.
+The most recent amendment, approved by shareholder vote at the Company's Annual Meeting of Shareholders on May 18, 2016 increased the number of shares of Common Stock that may be issued pursuant to the Plan by 200,000 shares to a total of 1,400,000.
 Grants under the Plan can be made in the form of stock options, stock appreciation rights, performance shares or stock awards.
-As of December 31, 2015, the Company had 720,000 outstanding and/or exercised stock options, 207,000 outstanding and/or vested performance shares and 113,000 outstanding and/or released restricted stock units that were issued under the Plan.
-Thus, as of December 31, 2015, the Company has 160,000 shares available for future grants under the Plan.
+As of December 31, 2016, the Company had 1,055,000 outstanding and/or exercised stock options, 130,000 vested performance shares and 101,000 outstanding and/or released restricted stock units that were issued under the Plan.
+Thus, as of December 31, 2016, the Company has 114,000 shares available for future grants under the Plan.

 The Plan is administered by the Compensation Committee of the Board of Directors.
 All grants awarded under the Plan are recommended by the Committee to the Board of Directors for approval.
 The exercise price of stock options is set on the grant date and is not to be less than the fair market value per share of our closing stock price on that date.
-Grants of stock options and restricted stock awards generally vest over a four-year period and options expire after ten years from the grant date.
+Grants of stock options and restricted stock awards generally vest over a four to five-year period and options expire after ten years from the grant date.
 Performance shares vest upon the achievement of the performance criteria and approval by the Compensation Committee of the Board of Directors.